-On the fourth day of the 7th biblical month, the Jewish people will observe a day of fasting.
+On the third day of the seventh biblical month, the Jewish people will observe a day of fasting.
 The observance is known as the Fast of Gedaliah.
 Who was Gedaliah, and why is his name associated with a day of fasting down to this day?

 So why do we fast for Gedaliah?
 What happened to the Governor whose family plays so prominent a role in the life of Jeremiah?
-He was assassinated by a member of the royal family (Jeremiah 41:1)!
+He was assassinated by a member of the royal family (Jeremiah 41:1-2)!
 Gedaliah had been warned of the plot but refused to believe it, but the warning was true.
 At a meal in Mizpah, eleven men rose up and struck down the Governor and those that were with him (II Kings 25:25; Jeremiah 40:13-41:3).
 The murder of Gedaliah seemed to mark the end of the Judean commonwealth.
 According to the biblical record, the murder of Gedaliah occurred in the seventh month (II Kings 25:25, Jeremiah 41:1, 2) and the people of Judah held a fast to commemorate his death.
+It is kept on the third day of the seventh month, and the stated purpose is “to establish that the death of the righteous is likened to the burning of the House of our God” (Talmud, Rosh HaShanah 18b).
 According to tradition, this is believed to be the fast to which Zechariah makes reference (Zechariah 7:5; 8:19).
 The fast of the seventh month is known as the Fast of Gedaliah.
 It has been kept since the days of Zechariah it would seem!